Philadelphia Wings (1987–2014)

-The Philadelphia Wings were a member of the National Lacrosse League, a professional box lacrosse league in North America starting in 1987.
+The Philadelphia Wings were a member of the National Lacrosse League (NLL), a professional box lacrosse league in North America starting in 1987.
 They played at the Spectrum (1987–96) and then at the Wells Fargo Center in Philadelphia, Pennsylvania.

-The Wings were one of the four original teams in the Eagle Pro Box Lacrosse League that began play in 1987 and the only team to reclaim its identity from the original 1974–75 National Lacrosse League and also retained the first Philadelphia Wings logo.
+The Wings were one of the four original teams in the Eagle Pro Box Lacrosse League that began play in 1987 and the only team to reclaim its identity from the original 1974–1975 National Lacrosse League and also retained the first Philadelphia Wings logo.

 The Eagle Pro Box Lacrosse League was renamed the Major Indoor Lacrosse League in 1989, and again to the National Lacrosse League in 1998.
 They are the only franchise to have played all 24 seasons in the same city.
-The Wings have the most titles in the combined league history with six total: four North American Cups in the MILL era and two Champion's Cup since the formation of the NLL.

 On July 11, 2014, it was announced on the team's website that the Wings would be relocating after 28 years in Philadelphia.
 On September 19, 2014, it was announced that the team will be known as the New England Black Wolves and will play at the Mohegan Sun Arena.

-In September 2017 the National Lacrosse League announced that Comcast-Spectacor would be the owners of an expansion franchise for the 2018–19 season.
+In September 2017 the National Lacrosse League announced that Comcast Spectacor would be the owners of an expansion franchise for the 2018–19 season.
 On November 29, 2017, it was announced the new franchise would use the "Wings" name.